Bridge to College K-12

 *NOTE: ALL signatures must be original as stated in the application.
 K-12 forms with copied or stamped signatures will not be accepted.

-- Students who wish to enroll in English and Math must take the College Assessment and have a placement on or above English 101 and/or Math 125.
+- Students who wish to enroll in English and Math will have a placement on or above English 101 and/or Math 125 pending on school transcripts.

-- Contact the LATTC Bridge to College Program for an orientation appointment.
-New student must attend a mandatory Orientation accompanied by a parent or guardian.
+- Contact the LATTC Bridge to Success Office for an orientation appointment.
+New students must attend a mandatory Orientation accompanied by a parent or guardian.

 - Email: email@example.com